-4th of July is right around the corner— will you be grilling or barbecuing?
-Funny enough, most people don’t know the difference between these two outdoor (sometimes indoor) cooking methods.
-But believe it or not, they are quite different.
+Summer is almost officially here—Memorial Day is right around the corner—so will you be grilling or barbecuing?
+Funny enough, most people don’t know the difference between these two outdoor (and sometimes indoor) cooking methods.
+But believe it or not, they are not the same thing.

 Barbecuing, on the other hand, means you’re cooking your food low and slow.
-Rather than using direct heat—like with grilling—the smoke produced from the burning of wood or coal fuels the BBQ cooking process.
-This is a typical style for cuts of meat like ribs and brisket.
+Rather than using direct heat—like with grilling—the indirect heat and smoke produced from the burning of wood or coal fuels the BBQ cooking process.
+This is a typical style of cooking for cuts of meat like ribs, brisket, or pork shoulder.
 It can take up to a few hours, but patience is rewarded with tender, juicy, melt-in-your-mouth meat that can only be accomplished with this method.
 Just be sure to keep your guests happy with some snacks while they’re anxiously waiting.

-If you’re the “Uncle Larry” of your family or just want to put your expert cooking skills to the test, here are some of our favorite barbecue recipes:
+If you’re the “Uncle Larry” of your family or just want to put your expert cooking skills to the test, here are a couple of our favorite barbecue recipes:

 These down-home flavor ribs require an oven-to-grill method, but with their rich glaze and flavorful spice rub, the two-method cooking process will be well worth it in the end.
 You can prepare the ribs up to two days in advance to save some time on the day you’re serving them.
 Get our Easy BBQ Baby Back Pork Ribs recipe.